 - to comply with our legal obligations, including reporting obligations;

 - to send business or marketing communications which we think may be of interest (we provide a simple mechanism to unsubscribe from such communications);

 - to organise and hold marketing events in connection with the promotion of our business affairs.

-We process recruitment information in order to ensure that we are recruiting employees who have the appropriate skills, qualification, experience and suitability for each role, and have the right to work in the UK.
+- for recruitment purposes, in order to ensure that we are recruiting employees who have the appropriate skills, qualification, experience and suitability for each role, and have the right to work in the UK.
 We may also process health information in order to comply with our duty to make reasonable adjustments.

 Grounds for processing

 The legal basis on which we hold your personal information is primarily for the purpose of pursuing our legitimate interests as a business.
 Legitimate interest can apply to our colleagues, our clients and people who we come into contact with during our day to day business.